imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 2) cols - this attribute is used like this `cols="4"`.
 It specifies the visible width of the textarea.
 Our example states that the width should be 4 columns.

-3) disabled - this attributes specifies that the textarea should be disabled thus preveting users from using it
+3) disabled - this attributes specifies that the textarea should be disabled thus preventing users from using it.

 4) form - this attribute allows you to specify which form (within the same document) this textarea is associated with.
-If this form value is not specified, then the textarea must be a descendent of a form tag.
+If this form value is not specified, then the textarea must be a descendant of a form tag.

 5) maxlength - this attribute specifies the maximum number of characters allows in the textarea.